A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Proposed Approach

 where the rows of matrix $H$ are given by

-Once the model is trained, during prediction the matrix $H$ is solely determined from the configuration of measurement sites.
-Under a fixed Dirichlet boundary condition $g(t, \mathbf{x}) = g(\mathbf{x})$, the iterative scheme of (\ref{eqn:prediction_eqn}) is basically a linear discrete-time dynamical system and its convergence to a equilibrium point can be analyzed from the spectral properties of $H$.
+Once the model is trained, during prediction, the matrix $H$ is solely determined from the configuration of measurement sites.
+Under a fixed Dirichlet boundary condition $g(t, \mathbf{x}) = g(\mathbf{x})$, the iterative scheme of (\ref{eqn:prediction_eqn}) is a linear discrete-time dynamical system and its convergence to an equilibrium point can be analyzed from the spectral properties of $H$.

 \textit{The linear discrete-time dynamical system $\mathbf{u}^{(t+\Delta t)} = H \mathbf{u}^{(t)} + \mathbf{g}$ converges to a stable equilibrium point from any arbitrary initialization if and only if $|\lambda_H| < 1$, where $\lambda_H$ are the eigenvalues of $H$.}